ASCL.net

 CausticFrog models the reaction of a system of orbiting particles to instantaneous mass loss.
 It applies to any spherically symmetric potential, and follows the radial evolution of shells of mass.
 CausticFrog tracks the inner and outer edge of each shell, whose radius evolves as a test particle.
 The amount of mass in each shell is fixed but multiple shells can overlap leading to higher densities.

-cbeam is a Python/Julia package which models the propagation of guided light through slowly-varying few-mode waveguides using the coupled-mode theory (CMT).
-When compared with more general numerical methods for waveguide simulation, such as the finite-differences beam propagation method (FD-BPM), numerical implementations of the CMT can be much more computationally efficient. cbeam also provides a Pythonic class structure to define waveguides, with simple classes for directional couplers and photonic lanterns already provided.
-Finally, cbeam doubles as a finite-element eigenmode solver.
+cbeam models the propagation of guided light through slowly-varying few-mode waveguides using the coupled-mode theory (CMT).
+When compared with more general numerical methods for waveguide simulation, such as the finite-differences beam propagation method (FD-BPM), numerical implementations of the CMT can be much more computationally efficient.
+Written in Python and Julia, the package provides a Pythonic class structure to define waveguides, with simple classes for directional couplers and photonic lanterns already provided. cbeam also doubles as a finite-element eigenmode solver.

 [ascl:2402.004] CCBH-Numerics: Cosmologically-coupled-black-holes formation mass numerics